Family Literacy Is Vital to Children's Success

 - how to understand children’s language and literacy development and support academic success

 - how the role of adult education relates to adult learners’ needs and their roles as caregivers, workers, and community members

 - how to strengthen and enhance parents’ knowledge of their roles and responsibilities as their children’s first teachers

 - how to engage in interactive literacy activities with children and how to engage with schools and teachers

-Penn State understands how important family literacy is, and has partnered with the College of Education to offer you an online Postbaccalaureate Certificate in Family Literacy.
+Penn State understands the importance of family literacy and has partnered with the College of Education to offer you an online Postbaccalaureate Certificate in Family Literacy.

 Family Literacy at Penn State

-Our program's online curriculum was created in partnership between the Goodling Institute for Research in Family Literacy and the National Center for Families Learning.
-These national organizations promote the value of family literacy, support program improvement through research, and strive to help families make educational and economic progress through pioneering and continuously improving family literacy programs.
+Our program's online curriculum was created in partnership with the Goodling Institute for Research in Family Literacy and the National Center for Families Learning.
+These national organizations promote the values of family learning and literacy, support program improvement through research, and strive to help families make educational and economic progress through pioneering and continuously improving family literacy programs.
 The Goodling Institute is housed in the College of Education at Penn State.